MixMashNet: An R Package for Single and Multilayer Networks: Usage

 \subsubsection{\textit{Centrality and Bridging Analyses}}

 Once node membership stability has been assessed, we can reliably interpret the structural role of each variable in the network, both within and across communities.
-In \pkg{MixMashNet}, this is achieved through a set of centrality and bridging indices that quantify how influential a node is within its own community and how strongly it contributes to communication between different communities.
+In \pkg{MixMashNet}, this is achieved through a set of centrality and bridging indices.